Senior Administrative Manager for Legal and Democratic Services

 Job Share: No

-• Public sector pension (subject to pension scheme rules).
-You will automatically be enrolled into the Local Government Pension Scheme (LGPS), which is a tax-approved, defined-benefit occupational pension scheme.
+You will automatically be enrolled into The Local Government Pension Scheme (LGPS), this is a tax approved, defined benefit occupational pension scheme.
 Your contributions are based on your earnings, and you can choose from different income options when you retire.

 • Department of Works and Pension’s Disability Confident scheme